asarangaram/cl_server/vector_store/vector_store_requirement.md

 add a read me, how to start the qdrant container.

 The vector store client will be used by the inference service to store embeddings and metadata.

+we shall have a wrapper service that handles vector_store.